SafeDoser

 Hi-fidelity prototype

-These changes were driven by user pain points and tested through design critiques, ensuring that each screen delivers clarity, adapts to real-life contexts, and saves users’ time.
+These changes were driven by user pain points and refined through design critiques, ensuring that each screen delivers clarity, adapts to real-life contexts, and saves users’ time.

-These changes were driven by user pain points and tested through design critiques, ensuring that each screen delivers clarity, adapts to real-life contexts, and saves users’ time.
+These changes were driven by user pain points and refined through design critiques, ensuring that each screen delivers clarity, adapts to real-life contexts, and saves users’ time.

 Interaction Details